Services

 - Palliative care support

-The UCSF MAC is an active member of the Huntington Study Group (HSG) and the Clinical Research Consortium for Spinocerebellar Ataxias (CRC-SCA).
-We provide opportunities for participation in several observational and interventional research studies for HD, SCAs, and MSA.
-If you are interested in participating in or learning more about research, please contact us at [email protected].
+The UCSF Fein MAC is an active member of the Huntington Study Group (HSG) and the Clinical Research Consortium for Spinocerebellar Ataxias (CRC-SCA).
+Patients have the opportunity to participate in observational and interventional research studies for HD, SCAs, and MSA.
+For more information about research opportunities, contact [email protected].

 Other Helpful Resources